Don’t have time to read our full TouchBistro vs talech POS review? Here are the highlights:

 However, not all POS systems are created equal, which is why it’s important to parse out the many differences between TouchBistro and talech POS.

-As mentioned, TouchBistro and talech were some of the first POS companies to make the shift from on-premise legacy POS systems to cloud-based systems.
+As mentioned, TouchBistro and talech were some of the first POS companies to facilitate the shift from on-premise legacy POS systems to cloud-based systems.
 This means that both providers store all POS data in the cloud on remote servers that can be accessed at any time (as long as you have an Internet connection).

 One slight difference between the two systems is that talech is a strictly cloud-based system, which means that a stable internet connection is essential for your POS to function.
 And because talech’s offline mode is extremely limited, an internet outage will essentially bring operations to a standstill.
 More specifically, your POS won’t be able to access and sync with talech servers and you will be forced to accept cash if you want to keep operating while offline.
 While this may not be a day-to-day concern for most restaurants, it’s an important consideration if the Wifi at your restaurant is notoriously spotty or unreliable.

-On the other hand, TouchBistro boasts a more robust, hybrid POS model.
+On the other hand, TouchBistro boasts a more robust, hybrid cloud-based POS model.
 This means you get all the freedom and flexibility of a cloud-based system, but you also have a local connection in place that can act as a safeguard in the event that the internet drops.

 Another subtle difference between TouchBistro and talech is the type of operating system each POS runs on.